-An absorbing storyteller whose heart is divided between Sweden and Scotland
+An absorbing storyteller who's heart is divided between Sweden and Scotland

 Jöns Hellsing is never half-hearted in what he does, neither in life nor in his writing, which he likens to building a linguistic cathedral.
 Innovative and image-driven, he takes his time, mulling over his stories until the final scene is written in letters of fire in his mind.
 Only then does he venture to put the words down.